Jakobthompson15/Jakobthompson15/README.md

 - 👋 Hi, I’m @Jakobthompson15
-- 👀 I’m interested in Data Science
+-  3 years of Data Science
-- 🌱 I’m currently learning Data Analysis with Python
+-  Expert in Data Analysis in R, Python, and SQL.
-- 💞️ I’m looking to collaborate on Python Basics and necessary practice to master the language
+-  Always open to collaborate on Python, R, SQL, HTML and necessary practice to master the languages for you.
-- 📫 How to reach me jake101mom@gmail.com
+-  How to reach me jakobnthompson@gmail.com

 <!---
 Jakobthompson15/Jakobthompson15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.